EarlOfEgo/earlofego.github.io/_posts/2013-10-13-setting-up-the-android-ndk.md

     set -gx PATH $NDK/toolchains/arm-linux-androideabi-4.8/prebuilt/linux-x86/bin $PATH After doing this it is possible to compile a C program for Android by just using the Android GCC.<br>
 To test this an easy 'Hello World' program would fit.
-But I recognized that the given Android date program could neither print miliseconds nor nanoseconds.
+But I recognized that the given Android date program could neither print milliseconds nor nanoseconds.
 So I wrote a small C tool which should do the same as ```$date +%s%N```:
 {% highlight c %}
 #include <stdio.h>